American

 Comments:

 This is really good bourbon, undeniably.
 It’s just a shame about the increasing prices on shelves across the range.
 When this was £50 a bottle and easy to find, it was an incredible bottle – but when you start paying out three figures or more, it becomes hard to defend.
 You can find equally complex bourbons and whiskeys for a far lower price tag.
-With that being said, Blanton\’s is without doubt delicious, and also carries with it an incredible history.
+With that being said, Blanton’s is without doubt delicious, and also carries with it an incredible history.
 If you can afford to shell out $100 for a bottle, it might be worth it for you.

 Phil Dwyer

-Phil Dwyer's passion for whisky is undeniable.
+Phil Dwyer is a freelance whisky writer and consultant.
 With a decade of experience in whisky retail and nearly as long running Whisky Wednesday on YouTube, Phil is dedicated to sharing his knowledge and enthusiasm with fellow whisky lovers.
 His goal is to make whisky accessible and enjoyable, dispelling the jargon and complexity that can sometimes surround the spirit.
-In addition to his online presence, Phil manages The Whisky Shop Manchester, where he curates an impressive selection of some of the finest drams available.
+In addition to his online presence, Phil managed The Whisky Shop Manchester, where he curated an impressive selection of some of the finest drams available.

 All Posts